How To Predict MEE Subjects That Could Be Tested

 5. A few other notes to be aware of:

-- Negotiable Instruments (which tested Article III of the Uniform Commercial Code) is no longer a tested subject on the MEE.
+- Negotiable Instruments (which tested Article III of the Uniform Commercial Code) is no longer tested on the MEE.
 You can disregard it for purposes of attempting to predict which subjects will are likely to be on the MEE.

-Looking to Pass the Uniform Bar Exam?
+Looking to Pass the Bar Exam?

 Leave a Reply